SystemsApproach/private5g/software.rst

 .. literalinclude:: code/clone.sh

-You will then execute the sequence of Makefiles targets described in the rest of this appendix.
+You will then execute the sequence of Makefile targets described in the rest of this appendix.
 After each of these steps, run the following command to verify that the specified set of Kubernetes namespaces are operational: